Welcome to the Podiatry Arena forums

 2. ^ Justin Ray (May 11, 2010).
 "Respecting Atlantis as the shuttle faces retirement".
 Spaceflight Now.
 Archived from the original on February 3, 2019.
 Retrieved May 13, 2010.

 3. ^ Peter W. Merlin (May 20, 2010).
 "Space Shuttle Atlantis Wraps Up 25-year Career".
 NASA.
+Archived from the original on March 4, 2016.
 Retrieved July 25, 2010.
 Public Domain This article incorporates text from this source, which is in the public domain.

 4. ^ Svitak, Amy (November 19, 2010).
 "Bolden Says Extra Shuttle Flight Needed As Hedge Against Additional COTS Delays".
 Space News International.
 Archived from the original on May 23, 2012.
 Retrieved March 16, 2011.

 5. ^ "Space Shuttle Atlantis Orbitor Fleet".
+Archived from the original on September 3, 2019.
 Retrieved September 23, 2008.
 Public Domain This article incorporates text from this source, which is in the public domain.

 13. NewsBot